Uropi: Substantives

 Like some modern Indo-European languages, Uropi has a very limited declension with only two cases: nominative and genitive in the singular and the plural.
 Uropi substantives are divided into three groups: those ending in a consonant, those ending in -a and those ending in another vowel.

-Among those ending in a consonant are all masculine nouns, i.e., nouns denoting men or male animals: man: "man"; kat: "(tom)cat".
+Among those ending in a consonant are all masculine nouns, i.e., nouns denoting men or male animals: man "man"; kat "(tom)cat".

-Those nouns take an -e in the plural; the genitive singular is marked with an -i, and the genitive plural with -is: man, mane, mani, manis = "man, men, man's, men's".
+Those nouns take an -e in the plural; the genitive singular is marked with an -i, and the genitive plural with -is: man, mane, mani, manis "man, men, man's, men's".

-All feminine nouns, i.e., nouns denoting women or female animals end in -a: ʒina: "woman"; kata: "(she)cat".
+All feminine nouns, i.e., nouns denoting women or female animals, end in -a: ʒina "woman", kata "(she)cat".
 These nouns take an -s in the plural.
-The -a becomes -u in the genitive singular, -us in the genitive plural: gala, galas, galu, galus = "hen, hens, hen's, hens'".
+The -a becomes -u in the genitive singular, -us in the genitive plural: gala, galas, galu, galus "hen, hens, hen's, hens'".

-All the other substantives are neuter: they can equally end with a consonant or with an -a: for example, tab: "table", ment: "mind", or teatra: "theatre", centra: "centre".
-They correspond to the neuter personal pronoun je = "it".
+All the other substantives are neuter: they can equally end with a consonant or with an -a: for example, tab "table", ment "mind", teatra "theatre", centra "centre".
+They correspond to the neuter personal pronoun je "it".

 The nouns ending with another vowel are essentially "international" words like taksì, eurò, menù.
 They take an -s in the plural, but no specific mark in the genitive.

 Adjectives

 As in English, qualifying adjectives are invariable.
 They are placed before the noun they qualify.
-Some are "pure" adjectives: bun: "good"; glen: "green", kurti: "short", others are derived from nouns.
-In this case, their form is identical to that of the genitive singular: mani: "manly, man's"; ʒinu: feminine, "woman's".
+Some are "pure" adjectives: bun "good", glen "green", kurti "short"; others are derived from nouns.
+In this case, their form is identical to that of the genitive singular of the noun: mani "manly, man's", ʒinu "feminine, woman's".

-A few quantitative indefinite adjectives which are also pronouns take an -e in the plural: mol, mole = "much, many", poj, poje = "little, few", tal, tale = "every, all", ek, eke = "some, a few".
+A few quantitative indefinite adjectives which are also pronouns take an -e in the plural: mol, mole "much, many"; poj, poje "little, few"; tal, tale "every, all"; ek, eke "some, a few".